Q: If hydrogen bonds in water only last nanoseconds, how can you maintain water’s structure?

 Q: How much water should a person drink?

-Q: Why do I have to go to the bathroom more when I drink structured water?
+Q: Why do I have to go to the bathroom more often when I first start to drink structured water?

 A: Urination often increases as the “more efficient” structured water opens the tubules in the kidneys for a more thorough release of toxins.
 The kidneys are responsible for cleansing the blood and flushing toxins via urine.
 When the water you consume is structured and energetically enhanced using the methods discussed in Dancing with Water, every metabolic function takes place with greater efficiency.
 The kidneys respond by moving a greater volume of fluid.
 This occurrence typically subsides as your body gets used to drinking better quality water and when it has had the chance to flush excess toxins.
 However, it is important to realize that if you drink too much structured water when your body is not used to it, you may overburden organs and systems.
 The kidneys and the lymphatic system (both involved in the watery removal of toxins) are often the first to be overburdened.
 Drinking too much can cause what is referred to as a cleansing crisis.
 You may experience the symptoms of a cold or flu; you may feel overly fatigued; you may experience a burning sensation during urination.
 Each of these is a message from your body to take it easy— to reduce the amount of structured water you are drinking and to give your body a chance to become accustomed to more vibrant water.
 If you do end up in a cleansing crisis, try adding a bit more salt (as a saturated salt solution) to your water for a short period of time.
 Also try a warm bath with a cup of baking soda.
 Both of these methods will help to neutralize excessive toxins.
 For urinary tract support, add cranberry juice (without sugar) to your water for several days.
 Remember, it may take months to properly re-hydrate your body.
 Don’t try to do it overnight.